devflowinc/trieve-rust-client/docs/OrganizationApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-## delete_organization_by_id
+## delete_organization

-> models::Organization delete_organization_by_id(tr_organization, organization_id)
+> delete_organization(tr_organization, organization_id)
 Delete Organization

-Delete Organization  Delete an organization by its id.
+Delete an organization by its id.
 The auth'ed user must be an owner of the organization to delete it.

 ### Parameters